1984 Memorial Cup: Kamloops Junior Oilers

 The Kamloops Junior Oilers represented the Western Hockey League at the 1984 Memorial Cup.
 The Junior Oilers finished the 1983–84 season as the top team in the WHL, earning a record of 50-22-0 for 100 points.
 The club was awarded the Scotty Munro Memorial Trophy for this achievement.
 Kamloops scored a league high 467 goals, while the club ranked fourth in goals against, as they allowed 332 goals.
 In the West Division semi-finals, the Junior Oilers swept the Seattle Breakers in five games.
 In the West Division finals, Kamloops stayed red hot, as they swept the Portland Winter Hawks in five games, advancing to the Ed Chynoweth Cup final.
 In the championship round, the Junior Oilers defeated the Regina Pats in a close seven game series to win the Cup and advance to the 1984 Memorial Cup.

-Kamloops' offense was led by Dean Evason, who led the club with 49 goals and 137 points in 58 games.
+Kamloops' offence was led by Dean Evason, who led the club with 49 goals and 137 points in 58 games.
 Evason ranked sixth in WHL scoring.
 Evason continued to lead the club offensively in the post-season, as he scored 21 goals and 41 points in 17 games.
 Mike Nottingham scored 48 goals and 91 points in 71 games during his rookie season with the team.
 Jim Camazzola joined the club in a trade midway through the season with the Seattle Breakers.
 In 29 games with Kamloops, Camazzola scored 29 goals and 50 points.
 In the post-season, Camazzola scored 12 goals and 31 points in 17 games.
-On defense, Doug Bodger scored 21 goals and 98 points in 70 games, as he became a top prospect for the upcoming 1984 NHL Entry Draft.
+On defence, Doug Bodger scored 21 goals and 98 points in 70 games, as he became a top prospect for the upcoming 1984 NHL Entry Draft.
 In goal, Daryl Reaugh earned a record of 34-10-0 with a 4.34 GAA and a .864 save percentage in 55 games.

 The 1984 Memorial Cup was the first time that the Junior Oilers qualified for the Memorial Cup since relocating to Kamloops.
 Previously, the team was the New Westminster Bruins, who won the Memorial Cup in 1977 and 1978.